Slavery in the United States: Apologies

-On February 24, 2007, the Virginia General Assembly passed House Joint Resolution Number 728 acknowledging "with profound regret the involuntary servitude of Africans and the exploitation of Native Americans, and call for reconciliation among all Virginians".
-With the passing of this resolution, Virginia became the first state to acknowledge through the state's governing body their state's negative involvement in slavery.
-The passing of this resolution was in anticipation of the 400th anniversary commemoration of the founding of Jamestown, Virginia (the first permanent English settlement in North America), which was an early colonial slave port.
-Apologies have also been issued by Alabama, Florida, Maryland, North Carolina and New Jersey.

-On July 29, 2008, during the 110th United States Congress session, the United States House of Representatives passed a resolution 'HR.
-194' apologizing for American slavery and subsequent discriminatory laws.

-The U.S. Senate unanimously passed a similar resolution on June 18, 2009, apologizing for the "fundamental injustice, cruelty, brutality, and inhumanity of slavery".
-It also explicitly states that it cannot be used for restitution claims.
+In the 21st century, various legislative bodies have issued public apologies for slavery in the United States.

 Political legacy

 A 2016 study, published in The Journal of Politics, finds that "[w]hites who currently live in Southern counties that had high shares of slaves in 1860 are more likely to identify as a Republican, oppose affirmative action, and express racial resentment and colder feelings toward blacks."
 The study contends that "contemporary differences in political attitudes across counties in the American South in part trace their origins to slavery's prevalence more than 150 years ago. " The authors argue that their findings are consistent with the theory that "following the Civil War, Southern whites faced political and economic incentives to reinforce existing racist norms and institutions to maintain control over the newly freed African American population.
 This amplified local differences in racially conservative political attitudes, which in turn have been passed down locally across generations."

 A 2017 study in the British Journal of Political Science argued that the British American colonies without slavery adopted better democratic institutions to attract migrant workers to their colonies.